minlanyu/cs145-site/README.md

 - This course covers both basic networking concepts and advanced cloud networking concepts.
 - For basic networking concepts, you can refer to the textbook (K&R): Computer Networking: A Top-Down Approach (7th edition), by Jim Kurose and Keith Ross.
 Earlier editions are fine.
 - An alternative book is Computer Networks: A Systems Approach (5th edition), by Larry Peterson and Bruce Davie.
 You can find [an online version](https://proquest-safaribooksonline-com.ezp-prod1.hul.harvard.edu/9780123850591) in Harvard library.
 - There are no good textbook for cloud related concepts.
-You have to refer to my slides and the papers listed in the syllabus for readings.
-Please contact me if some concepts are hard to understand and I'll provide more supplemental materials.
+You have to refer to my slides and class notes.
+We would love your contributions to the class notes too.
+Please feel free to add comments or suggest changes there.

 ## Coursework
 - Class and biweekly section participation is mandatory.
 - Extra credits given based on your contributions to in-class and piazza discussions.
-- Programming projects: 65%
+- Programming projects: 75%
   - You will be building an example data center network on your laptop with seven projects, which include topology, routing, load balancing, failure recovery, measurement, and congestion control.
 - Midterm exam: 15%
-- Scribe: 5%
-  - Because there's no good textbook on cloud networking, we plan to create and iterate on a set of course notes that we can reuse in future years.
-Each student is expected to scribe one lecture.
-- In-class and in-piazza participations 10%
+- In-class and in-piazza participation 10%
-  - including a few cloud news presentations.
+  - including a networking news presentation.
 - Please refer to the first lecture slides for details.